near/chain-hosted-ui/README.md

 No, a smart contract will be deployed which is able to store and serve bundles for any user.
 You only need to understand how to sign a transaction (with help from our tooling) and to have enough NEAR tokens to pay for storage.

+> How does this relate to [Web4](https://web4.near.page/) or [BOS / Near Social](https://near.social/)?

+This experiment was heavily inspired by both of those projects.
+It takes ideas from each and strives to find the most effective balance between them.

+It offers a simple deploy flow to an existing [NEP-0145(User funded storage) ](https://github.com/near/NEPs/blob/master/neps/nep-0145.md) contract, without asking that you give up your framework and dependencies of choice.

 > How does the cost compare to Web2 hosting solutions?

 The cost structure will look very different.